ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

   | Custom(value) => value;
 ```

 We can use several sizes that are the result of a ratio with a constant `space`.
 This allows us to have more consistent margins in our application.

 #### Final result

+TODO

 <div className="image-wrapper">
 <br/>